Register for our upcoming webinar introducing the NEW Health & Safety Guidebook

 The purpose of this resource is to support LEAs by providing suggestions to use or adapt as you see fit.
 We hope it can help leadership teams avoid having to reinvent the wheel.

-This website offers two playbooks to assist LEA leaders planning for teaching and learning in this new context: the Distance Learning Playbook, which focuses on learning when no in-person interactions are possible; and the Hybrid Learning Playbook, which covers instruction when some in-person interaction is feasible.
-Each offers practical, easy-to-understand resources, tools, and tips for leadership teams to consider adopting.
+This website offers two sets of resources to assist LEA leaders planning for teaching and learning in the context of the ongoing COVID-19 pandemic.
+The Health and Safety Guidebook provides a single place for accessing up-to-date State and federal guidance around the safe reopening of schools, and the Distance Learning and Hybrid Learning Playbooks focus on providing supports to address key considerations for ensuring the continuity of teaching and learning through various instructional models.
+Both sets of resources offer practical, easy-to-understand resources, tools, and tips for leadership teams as well as ready-to-use communication and planning resources to support implementation.
 We recognize that local educational agencies will be making decisions based on the needs, concerns, and goals of their school and district communities, including local health and safety precautions.
 These playbooks do not supersede any of those but are meant to provide resources for planning based on them.

 As educators, parents, and leaders, we believe equity should underlie all that we do.
 As such, we felt it was important to highlight equity considerations in each section rather than make it a standalone, add-on item.

 If you want to see equity-related recommendations at a glance, you can visit this table.

 If you’re looking to dive deeper into this work, our colleagues at Pivot and Unbound Ed have developed a great Equity Toolkit with some ready-to-use surveys and tools.
 And the great folks at SDCOE offer these additional guides on supporting particular subgroups of students: